uoregon-libraries/newspaper-curation-app/deploy-sftpgo.md

 SFTP Server:

-- Add a temporary firewall rule on SFTP server to block port 22 from external users
+- Add a temporary firewall rule on SFTP server to block port 22 *only* from external users
+  - `firewall-cmd --remove-service=ssh`
+  - `rule family="ipv4" source address="..." service name="ssh" accept`
 - Swap sshd to port 2022
+  - Make sure 2022 is accessible from campus / library IPs!
+  - `rule family="ipv4" source address="..." port port="2022" protocol="tcp" accept`
+  - This is permanent - we'll keep this locked down to local ranges forever
+  - SELinux needs this: `semanage port -a -t ssh_port_t -p tcp 2022`
 - Configure SFTPGo to use port 22
-- Lock down 2022 to UO ranges (maybe just library staff?)
+  - Add this to /etc/sftpgo.env: `SFTPGO_SFTPD__BINDINGS__0__PORT=22`
+  - Configure binary to be allowed to do this: `setcap cap_net_bind_service=+ep /usr/bin/sftpgo`
+- Start sftpgo service, create an admin, test basic connectivity

 NCA: